Ptomerty/Kappbot/README.md

 TODO: Refactor code with promises.
 This can lead to reading in the JSON files -> logging in -> api.listen.

-Convert Mod List to Names, also with promises.
+Convert Mod List to Names, also with promises (required? idk)

+add prompt for first mod (console) if modlist is empty.

+convert modlist to file (not json, just newlines)

+promisify addemote?